chipsalliance/firrtl-spec/spec.md

 -   `%b` : Prints the argument in binary

+-   `%c` : Prints the argument as an ASCII character

 -   `%d` : Prints the argument in decimal

 -   `%x` : Prints the argument in hexadecimal